zeroXbrock/xfinite/README.md

 # xfinite

-This thing does a speed test and tweets the result.
+This thing does a speed test and tweets the result @Comcast.
 To use it, you'll need to make a Twitter app and get your own access keys.
 See [Twitter Developers](https://developer.twitter.com/en/docs/basics/apps/overview.html).

 ## Get Started
 1. Create a Twitter App and replace variables in `.env` with your own keys from Twitter.